Artist Series continues in Sarasota, Venice

-VENICE — The Artist Series continues with a Jan.
-30 concert in Sarasota at Michaels on East and on Feb.
-4 concert in Venice at the Plantation Golf & Country Club.
+The Artist Series continues with concerts in Sarasota at Michaels on East and at Plantation Golf & Country Club in Venice.

-Sopranos Monica Pasquini and Rebecca Shorstein will perform with Joseph Holt on piano at 11 a.m. on Thursday, Jan.
-30, at Michael’s on East, 1212 S. East Ave., Sarasota Lunch will follow at 12:15 p.m.
+Sopranos Monica Pasquini and Rebecca Shorstein will perform with Joseph Holt on piano at 11 a.m. on Thursday at Michael’s on East, 1212 S. East Ave., in Sarasota.
+Lunch will follow at 12:15 p.m.

+The ballroom of Plantation Golf & Country Club will be hopping at 11 a.m.
+Tuesday with the melodies of master Mariachi musicians and singing by young spinto tenor Guillermo López Gutiérrez.
+The series will bring a Latin theme to Plantation Golf and Country Club, 500 Rockley Blvd., in Venice.
+The performance will be followed by lunch at 12:15 p.m.

 Pasquini, a Sarasota native, is a past recipient of an Artist Series Concerts scholarship award and a musical success story.
-Joining Pasquini on this homecoming will be fellow coloratura soprano — and Florida native — Shorstein.
+Joining Pasquini on this homecoming will be Shorstein, a fellow coloratura soprano — and Florida native.

-Each of these young singers has achieved worldwide individual renown and as a duet, they are known for their dynamic and innovative performances, presenting unique shows with symphony orchestras and at cabaret venues and private events across the United States and abroad.
+Each of these young singers has achieved worldwide individual renown.
+As a duet they are known for their dynamic and innovative performances, presenting unique shows with symphony orchestras and at cabaret venues and private events across the United States and abroad.

-The series will bring a Latin theme at 11 a.m.
-Tuesday, Feb.
-4, to the Plantation Golf and Country Club, 500 Rockley Blvd. in Venice.
-The performance will be followed by lunch at 12:15 p.m.

-Tunes of the Mariachi and Latin America will be performed by Guillermo López Gutiérrez, tenor; Joseph Holt on piano; and Mariachi Tampa.
+At Plantation, tunes of the Mariachi and Latin America will be performed by Lopez Gutiérrez, with Joseph Holt on piano and accompaniment by Mariachi Tampa.

-The ballroom of the Plantation Golf & Country Club will be hopping with the melodies of master Mariachi musicians and singing by young spinto tenor Guillermo López Gutiérrez.

 One of Florida’s most sought after mariachi bands, Mariachi Tampa is probably best known as the band that’s been drawing SRO crowds to area Mi Pueblo restaurants for more than 15 years.